cycloidio/vuex-type-const-generator/README.md

 vuextcg [store-definition.js] [output]

-Read the input Vuex definition file to output a ES2015 module file which exports two properties:
+Read the input Vuex definition file to output a ES2015 module file which exports three properties:

   * getters: contains upper case properties with the getters types
   * mutations: contains upper case properties with the mutations types
   * actions: contains upper case properties with the actions types

-The Vuex definition file is required and has to be a module with a default exports with the store definition.
-If the file path is relative, then it's calculated from the current working directory of the Node.js process (process.cwd()), otherwise it's used as provided.
+The Vuex definition file is required and has to be a module with a default exports with the store definition (an Object) or a function which returns the object definition, because it's preferred this last case sometimes to avoid that when the store definition is imported serveral time (for exmaple) in tests, it returns the same object instance which it's used as store.

+When the file path to the JS file which contains the store defintion is relative, then it's calculated from the current working directory of the Node.js process (process.cwd()), otherwise, it's considered absolute and it's used as provided.

 The output file is optional, using the standard output when isn't specified.